DikeChidiadi/ToDoList/Help.md

 # How to know your current php version
 Type this inside your terminal: ```php --version``` or ```php -v```

-# How to make the Database from Laravel appear in HeidiSQL
+# How to make the Database from Laravel appear in HeidiSQL or any other

-• You have to go to your models and type ```php artisan migrate```
+• You have to go to migrations and type ```php artisan migrate```

-• After it's migrated you open HeidiSQL and the Models you created should appear
+• After it's migrated you open HeidiSQL and the migration you created should appear

 # Installing MySQL